Different types of contraceptives for preventing pregnancy

 Contraceptive injection

 A certified medical professional should give contraceptive shots.
-It is 90 per cent effective if done appropriately, according to the CDC.
+It is 90 percent effective if done appropriately, according to the CDC.

-For people who use injection, fertility might not return to normal immediately after they stop getting the shot.
+For people who use injections, fertility might not return to normal immediately after they stop getting the shot.
 It might take up to 10 months or longer for the person to be able to conceive.

 Contraceptive pills

 People in the U.S. commonly use this form of contraception, and it comes in various brands.
-According to the UK NHS, they are 99 per cent effective if taken as prescribed; however, they are typically 95 per cent effective in reality.
+According to the UK NHS, they are 99 percent effective if taken as prescribed; however, they are typically 95 percent effective in reality.

 Photo source: Shutterstock